 Importantly, the CC&Rs also contain the procedures by which the provisions may be changed.
 In practice, it's often difficult to change the CC&Rs, because it's difficult to get the required number of people to attend the meetings if everything is going well.

 Commonly the CC&Rs may require some type of super-majority, that is, more than 50 percent, of homeowners to vote in favor of a proposed change.

 The purpose, of course, is for the developer to control the character of the development.
 This can be a good thing, if the developer has a unique or positive design vision, or it can just be a control freak thing.

-The CC&Rs may be permanent, or may have a pre-ordained expiration date, on the theory that the homeowner association can do as they please after that.
+Aside from state law requirements, the CC&Rs may be permanent or as close to permanent as permitted by the state, or they may have a predetermined expiration date, on the theory that the homeowner association can do as they please after that.

 Many CC&Rs also have a provision for asking the homeowners association board to obtain a variance, a process that parallels with municipal zoning.